On the geometric structure of currents tangent to smooth distributions: Notation and preliminary results

-\begin{parag}[Integral geometric measure] Given $d=1, \dots, n$ and $t \in[1,+\infty]$, we denote by $\I^d_t$ the $d$-dimensional integral geometric measure of exponent $t$ on $\R^n$.
-The precise definition of this measure can be found in \cite{Federer}, \S2.10.5, or \cite{Kra-Par}, \S2.1.4.
 The relevant features are that $\I^d_t$ is invariant under isometries of $\R^n$, it agrees with the Hausdorff measure $\Haus^d$ on regular $d$-dimensional surfaces of $\R^n$, and in general satisfies $\I^d_t \le \Haus^d$.
 Moreover, and this is essential to this paper, a Borel set $E$ is $\I^d_t$-null if and only if

 where $p_V$ stands for the orthogonal projection on $V$ and ``a.e.'' refers to the Haar measure on the Grassmannian of $d$-planes in $\R^n$.